rogernogueraplanesas/portugal-weather-analysis/README.md

 ### Exporting stations' data as a CSV
-With both tables filled out with data from the data source, there were two more key parameters missing.
+With both tables filled out with data, there were two more key parameters missing.
 Despite having data regarding the stations and their readings, there was no column assigned to the location of the weather stations, except for the coordinates themselves.

-For this project, it was crucial to locate the stations in a specific *'concelho'* (municipality) with their respective *'dicofre'* code.
-The final windroses are created based on each concelho and dicofre found in Portugal.
-The dicofre number is a key code representing a unique combination of *'distrito'* (district) + *'concelho'* (municipality) + *'freguesia'* (parish); moreover, it is useful for organizational purposes, as the resulting windroses will be easier to locate, group or filter by the team.
+For this project, it was crucial to locate the stations in a specific *'concelho'* (municipality) with their respective *'dicofre'* code.<br>
+The final windroses are created based on each concelho found in Portugal.
+The dicofre number is a key code representing a unique combination of *'distrito'* (district) + *'concelho'* (municipality) + *'freguesia'* (parish); moreover, it is useful for organizational purposes, as the resulting windroses will be easier to locate, group or filter.

+All the data inside the `stations` table was retrieved and fetched into a CSV file that was imported into QGIS.

 QGIS is involved in the relational part, where each station gets a concelho name and dicofre value as a result of their geocoordinates.

-All the data inside the `stations` table was retrieved and fetched into a CSV file that was imported into QGIS.
 <br>

 ### QGIS layers intersection
 An already existing QGIS project was used as a base to import the stations' data.
-The QGIS project had multipolygon layers imitating each of the concelhos found in Portugal (mainland and islands), covering the total area of the country (projected base map - WGS84 -).
+The QGIS project had multipolygon layers delineating each of the concelhos found in Portugal (mainland and islands), covering the total area of the country (projected base map).
-Each multipolygon had a set of attributes with data related to the area covered, such as the concelho, dicofre, area's size, height, etc.
+Each multipolygon contained a set of attributes with data related to the area covered, such as the concelho's name, the dicofre code, the area's size, height, etc.

-The idea in this step was to import the stations' data CSV file into QGIS as a point layer.
+The stations' data CSV file was imported into QGIS as a point layer.
 For each station, one point would be represented on the map according to their geocoordinates (latitude and longitude columns), located somewhere over the already existing multipolygons.

 <br>